-Tackling summer learning loss in Manatee and Sarasota countiesPosted on June 11, 2015 by Beth Duda, playwright and director of the Suncoast Campaign for Grade-Level Reading
+Tackling summer learning loss in Manatee and Sarasota countiesPosted on June 11, 2015 by Beth Duda, director of the Suncoast Campaign for Grade-Level Reading

 Summer.
 Sun-kissed shoulders, kickball games, bubble-stuff, corn-on-the-cob, and the sound of the ice-cream truck trolling down my street after dinner are a few of the images that spring into my head when I hear the word.